Eritreans: Beja

 The Beja in Eritrea, or Hedareb, constitute under 5% of local residents.
 They mainly live along the north-western border with Sudan.
-Group members are predominantly Muslim and communicate in Hedareb as a first or second language.
-The Beja also include the Beni-Amer people, who have retained their native Beja language alongside Hedareb.
+Group members are predominantly Muslim and communicate in Beja as a first or second language.
+The Beja also include the Beni-Amer people, who have retained their native Beja language alongside Tigre.

 Kunama

 According to the CIA, the Kunama constitute around 2% of Eritrea's population.
 They mainly live in the country's Gash Barka Region, as well as in adjacent parts of Ethiopia's Tigray Region.
 Many of them reside in the contested border village of Badme.
 Their language is called Kunama.
 Although some Kunama still practice traditional beliefs, most are converts to either Christianity (Roman Catholic and Protestant) or Islam.

 Nara

 The Nara represent under 5% of the nation's population.
 They principally reside along the south-western border with Sudan and Ethiopia.
 They are generally Muslim, with a few Christians and some practising their indigenous beliefs.
 Their language is called Nara.